findAkash/findAkash/README.md

 ## I'm an IT Student!!

-- 🔭 I am currently working as a Project Manager at Trimax IT Company & studing BSc(Hons) in Computing in Softwarica College of IT & E-commerce(Coventry University)!
+- 🔭 I am currently working as a Project Manager at Trimax IT Company
+- Completed BSc(Hons) in Computing from Coventry University!
-- 🌱 I’m currently working on my thesis
+- 🌱 I’m currently working on my skills
 - - 💬 Ask me about ...
 Anything
-- 🥅 2021 Goals: To enhance my skills
+- 🥅 2022 Goals: To enhance my skills
 - ⚡ Fun fact: I'm handsome

 ### Spotify Playing 🎧